kubukoz/blog/_posts/2019-04-30-learning-vim-by-blogging.md

 categories: kubukoz
 ---

 I decided that writing about something is one of the easiest ways to learn it for a longer period of time.
-In this blog post, which I hope to update once in a while, I'l be sharing my findings about Vim (neovim).
+In this blog post, which I hope to update once in a while, I'll be sharing my findings about Vim (neovim).

 This post will be written exclusively in (variants of) Vim.